 Physicians

 A well-trained, culturally competent physician workforce is vital for keeping Americans healthy.
 Since it can take over a decade of education and residency to prepare a physician, the United States should take steps now to address future physician shortages.
-Over the next 15 years (through 2036), NCHWA projects an overall shortage of 139,940 physicians.
+NCHWA projects an overall shortage of 187,130 physicians in 2037.

 This shortage includes many physician specialties, such as: